home | about us

 Romans

-Romans is considered one of the most theologically intense books of the bible.
-Paul writes it to the church in Rome to set some things straight, and to announce that he was coming for a visit.
+Romans is considered one of the most theologically intense books of the Bible.
+Paul writes it to the church in Rome to set some things straight as well as to announce that he would be visiting.
 Like many of his letters, though, it may have ended up being passed around, so it has meaning for all of us.

 (If time permits, reveiw some popular verses in Romans: Romans 1:16, Romans 3:23, Romans 8:28.)